Leofltt/nn_tilde_bending/README.md

   </tr>
 </table>

-**New in 1.6.0**
+**Since v1.6.0:**

-- Buffers (Max) / Array (Pd) attribute setting to allow the `.ts` model to access internal buffers / arrays.
+- Buffers (Max) / Array (Pd) attribute setting allows the `.ts` model to access internal buffers / arrays.
-- `torch.Tensor` attributes can be set through Max/MSP `[array]`, allowing to set attributes of unlimited size.
+- `torch.Tensor` attributes can be set through Max/MSP `[array]`, allowing attributes of unlimited size.

-## Buffer configuration
+#### Buffer Configuration

-Internally, `nn~` has a circular buffer mechanism that helps maintain a reasonable computational load, if the given buffer size is greater tha 0.
-You can modify its size through the use of an additional integer after the method declaration, as shown below.
+Internally, `nn~` has a circular buffer mechanism that helps maintain a reasonable computational load, if the given buffer size is greater than 0.
+You can modify its size through the use of an additional integer after the method declaration.

-**Important**For Windows users, the circular buffer is automatically disabled because of a memory leak [that occurs when a TorchScript model is used in a separate thread](https://github.com/pytorch/pytorch/issues/24237).
-Unfortunately, this implies a much lower efficiency in terms of CPU.
+**Important for Windows users**: The circular buffer is automatically disabled on Windows due to an upstream TorchScript threading issue.

 <table>
   <tr>